 - 2. The Board of Directors of the Corporation has duly adopted resolutions (i) declaring this Fourth Certificate of Amendment to be advisable, (ii) adopting and approving this Fourth Certificate of Amendment, (iii) directing that this Fourth Certificate of Amendment be submitted to the stockholders of the Corporation for their approval at the 2023 Annual Meeting of the stockholders of the Corporation and (iv) recommending to the stockholders of the Corporation that this Fourth Certificate of Amendment be approved. - 3.
-This Fourth Certificate of Amendment was submitted to and duly adopted and approved by the stockholders of the Corporation at the 2023 Annual Meeting of the stockholders of the Corporation in accordance with the provisions of Sections 222 and 242 of the Delaware General Corporation Law. - 4.
+This Fourth Certificate of Amendment was submitted to and duly adopted and approved by the stockholders of the Corporation at the 2023 Annual Meeting of the stockholders of the Corporation in accordance with the provisions of Sections 222 and 242 of the Delaware General Corporation Law - 4.
 This Fourth Certificate of Amendment has been duly authorized, adopted and approved by the Corporation's Board of Directors in accordance with the provisions of Sections 141 and 242 of the Delaware General Corporation Law.

-IN WITNESS WHEREOF, DermTech, Inc. has caused this Fourth Certificate of Amendment to be signed by a duly authorized officer of the Corporation, on .
+IN WITNESS S WHEREOF , DermTech, Inc c. has caused this Fourth (Certificate of Amendment to be signed by y a duly au thorized of ficer of the Corporation

+on ·

+DER MTECH, IN С.

+DERMTECH, INC DERMTECH, INC.

 By:

+Name:

-Name: Title:
+Title: